Background/Mission of the Cox® Certification Courses

 - They keep in touch with the latest findings by keeping their education and experience current via post-graduate courses or via private study of the latest research and demonstrate their understanding of such via a patient case report publishing.

 - Confidence in caring for the severe and routine low back patients.
 Don’t fear the antalgic sciatic patient.

-- Inclusion in the referral directory
+- Inclusion in the Cox® Technic on-line Referral Directory

 - Prestige of public and professional positioning as the low back doctor or spine physician of choice